project-allocator/project-allocator/README.md

 - Obtain a Wayfinder access token and store it in this repository's GitHub secrets.
 - Store the GitHub personal access token to Kubernetes secrets so that the Kubernetes cluster can pull your Docker images.
 - Trigger the frontend, backend and deploy workflows to deploy the Project Allocator.

+To check if the application deployed successfully, go to the deployment repository on GitHub and follow these steps:

+1. Click **Actions**
+2. Select one of the workflow runs
+3. Select `deploy`, and click **Print Application URL**
+4. Click the displayed application URL

 ### Manual Setup (Not Recommended)